-This year the Speicherstadt and the Kontorhaus District with the iconic Chilehaus celebrate 5 years of UNESCO World Heritage – digitally.
+In 2020, the Speicherstadt and the Kontorhaus District with the iconic Chilehaus celebrated 5 years of UNESCO World Heritage – digitally.

-Nevertheless, we would like to invite you to celebrate the anniversary with us this summer and to rediscover Hamburg’s world heritage for yourself.
+Nevertheless, we would like to invite you to rediscover Hamburg’s world heritage for yourself.

-We offer virtual tours and digital content with exciting information on World Heritage, created by local cultural operators.
+We offer virtual tours and digital content with interesting information on World Heritage, created by local cultural operators.